EhudKirsh/NodeJS-List-All-Sub-Directories-Folders-Iterative-DFS/README.md

     while(ToTest.length!=0){
         const Folder=ToTest.at(-1);SubFolders.push(ToTest.pop())//DFS
         /*
-            These .at(-1) & .pop() here make it Depth First Search (DFS).
-            Change these to [0] & .shift() to make it Breadth First Search (BFS).
+            Depth First Search (DFS) is the default method because it uses .at(-1) & .pop() which are faster and more efficient because they check and remove items from the end and don't need to meaasure the length of an array and reindex each item when one is removed, unlike Breadth First Search (BFS) which uses [0] & .shift().
-            Beware, DFS is faster and more efficient than BFS because .pop() is faster and more efficient than .shift() I made it easy for you if you want to switch between them: just uncomment the line below and comment the line above
+            Should you still wish to switch between the methods, I made it easy for you: just uncomment the line below and comment the line above
         */
         // const Folder=ToTest[0];SubFolders.push(ToTest.shift())//BFS